-- The following warning applies to invasive ventilation modes only: - Autotriggering should be avoided.
-Do not set the trigger level too low. - The following warnings apply to non invasive ventilation (NIV) modes only: - Avoid high inspiratory pressure as it may lead to gastric overdistension and risk of aspiration.
-It may also cause excessive leakage. - Ensure adequate external monitoring for High Flow therapy.
+- Autotriggering should be avoided.
+Do not set the trigger level too low. - The following warning apply to non invasive ventilation (NIV) modes only: - Avoid high inspiratory pressure as it may lead to gastric overdistension and risk of aspiration.
+It may also cause excessive leakage.